 Recently, I had a client that was being stalked by an ex-boyfriend.
 Things had gone from bad to worse, and the ex-boyfriend started sending threatening letters to her friends, families, and co-workers.
 My client was worried that the ex-boyfriend was going to take the next step and physically hurt her or her kids.
 She asked me to help take her “off the grid” and she was ready to take drastic steps to make that happen.

-1. Remove all social media (Facebook, LinkedIn, etc.).
+Delete your social media profiles from sites like Facebook or Linkedin.
 Politely ask family and friends to never post pictures of you or your family on such sites.

 - Driver’s License